LinkedIn: hiQ Labs v. LinkedIn

-In May 2017, LinkedIn sent a Cease-And-Desist letter to hiQ Labs, a Silicon Valley startup that collects data from public profiles and provides analysis of this data to its customers.
+In May 2017, LinkedIn sent a cease-and-desist letter to hiQ Labs, a Silicon Valley startup that collects data from public profiles and provides analysis of this data to its customers.
 The letter demanded that hiQ immediately cease "scraping" data from LinkedIn's servers, claiming violations of the CFAA (Computer Fraud and Abuse Act) and the DMCA (Digital Millennium Copyright Act).
 In response hiQ sued LinkedIn in the Northern District of California in San Francisco, asking the court to prohibit LinkedIn from blocking its access to public profiles while the court considered the merits of its request.
 The court served a preliminary injunction against LinkedIn, which was then forced to allow hiQ to continue to collect public data.
 LinkedIn appealed this ruling; in September 2019, the appeals court rejected LinkedIn's arguments and the preliminary injunction was upheld.
 The dispute is ongoing.

+In May 2026, LinkedIn announced a reduction of its global workforce by approximately 5%, affecting roughly 875 employees across its engineering, product, and marketing divisions.
+The layoffs, announced by CEO Daniel Shapero, occurred as part of a structural pivot toward AI infrastructure despite the company reporting record quarterly revenue exceeding $5 billion earlier that year.

 Membership

 Social media websites may also use "traditional" marketing approaches, as seen in these LinkedIn-branded chocolates.

 In 2015, LinkedIn had more than 400 million members in over 200 countries and territories, which was significantly more than competitor Viadeo (50 million as of 2013.)
 In 2011, its membership grew by approximately two new members every second.
 In 2020, LinkedIn's membership grew to over 690 million LinkedIn members.
 As of September 2021, LinkedIn had 774+ million registered members from over 200 countries and territories.
 In November 2023, LinkedIn reached a member count of one billion.
+As of March 2026, LinkedIn has 1.3 billion registered users.
+In February 2026, the website saw 1.4 billion monthly visits.

+Despite having 1.3 billion registered users, only approximately 1% of monthly users share content on a weekly basis, creating significant visibility opportunity for professionals who post consistently.

+Demographic

+As of late 2025, LinkedIn's global user base is predominantly composed of young to mid-career professionals.
+The largest age demographic is the 25-34 age group, making up 33.4% of all users.
+This is followed by the 18-24 demographic at 20.5%, while users between the ages of 35-54 represent 15.9% of the platform.
+Only 1.8% of users are aged 55 or older.

+In terms of geographic distribution, the United States remains the largest market with approximately 230 million users, followed by India (130 million) and Brazil (71 million).
+LinkedIn's global audience is also majority male, with men accounting for 56.8% of the user base.
+In addition, the platform has seen a significant rise in its premium subscription model with a 85% increase from 2019 to 2023.